wearethoughtfox/brickhouse/_work/2012-02-06-sailor-hindhead.markdown

 author: april
 comments: false
 date: 2012-02-06 13:44:16+00:00
 excerpt: Find out more about the conservation of this gruesome series of paintings belonging to Haslemere Educational Museum in Surrey.
 layout: work
 link: http://www.brickhouseconservation.co.uk/2012/02/06/sailor-hindhead/
 slug: sailor-hindhead
+image: sailorC1-6-4.jpg
 title: The Sailor at Hindhead
 wordpress_id: 39
 categories:
 - Our work
 ---

-Recently donated to Haslemere Educational Museum in Surrey, this series of paintings tell the story of the infamous murder of the sailor at Hindhead, September 1786.
+Donated to Haslemere Educational Museum in Surrey, this series of paintings tell the story of the infamous murder of the sailor at Hindhead, September 1786.
 A fascinating narrative set out in five pictorial stages, painted by Pearson, the pub landlord in the 19th century.

 Most of the paintings display hugely disfiguring wide alligator style cracks; a recognisable defect created from the uneven drying of the ground layer, paint extenders and bituminous resins.
 Naively painted by a pub landlord, the artist was perhaps unaware of the longevity of these cheap materials.